-Key 2012 Goals
+Key 2013 Goals

 • Implement a new tax collection system that will be more user friendly, more efficient along with enhanced capabilities like accepting credit card payments and posting paid tax bills online for the taxpayers of Genesee County to view.

 • Continue working with Purchasing Department on the training and monitoring of P-Card users.
 The P-Card system has been a success to date helping eliminate postage and paper costs while making the purchasing process of items under $500 much more efficient.
+In 2013 the goal is to significantly increase the amounts paid with County P-Cards versus traditional checks to take advantage of rebates offered by M&T Bank.

-• Continued support to the annual assessment projects including the City of Batavia, Towns of Batavia, Bergen, Byron, Elba, LeRoy, Oakfield, Pavilion and Stafford.
+• Continued support to the annual assessment projects including the City of Batavia, Towns of Alexander, Batavia, Bergen, Byron, Elba, LeRoy, Oakfield, Pavilion and Stafford.

 • Continue collaboration with the City of Batavia, NYSORPTS, and GAR Associates to aid the City with their annual reassessment projects.